 Please note, it’s a myth that classrooms that teach using high quality phonics exclude so-called real books; phonics for decoding is taught discretely as part of a broad and balanced, language-rich curriculum.
-Beginning readers, in classrooms where high quality phonics is taught, will have plenty of access to real books (fiction and non-fiction).
-When doing shared reading of a ‘real’ book, the teacher (or parent if it is a home book) takes responsibility for reading any as yet untaught GPCs or words with tricky spellings so no multi-cueing (guessing) or whole word memorisation is necessary.
+Beginning readers, in classrooms where high quality phonics is taught, will have plenty of access to real books, both fiction and non-fiction.
+When doing a shared reading of a ‘real’ book, the teacher (or parent if it is a home book) takes responsibility for reading any as yet untaught GPCs or words with tricky spellings so no multi-cueing (guessing) or whole word memorisation is necessary.

 ”Send home four books a week, 2 decodables (one on current unit and one for revision) and 2 books for parents to read to them.
 Therefore home practise is supporting both strands of the reading rope (decoding + comprehension)”